mdadil2019/CodeHunt/README.md

 # CodeHunt
-A repository to share your ds and algorithms implementations
+A public repository to share your ds and algorithms implementations

 Branching structure